rescript-association/genType/DEVELOPMENT.md

 node scripts/download_dist.js
 ```

-This will download the prepared npm package from the genType Github releases
+This will download the prepared npm package from the reanalyze Github releases
-tab to the root of your project with the name `gentype-$version.tgz`.
+tab to the root of your project with the name `reanalyze-$version.tgz`.
 This is
 a `tgz` file ready to be released to npm!

 ```
 # Dry run for testing
-npm publish gentype-*.tgz --dry-run
+npm publish reanalyze-*.tgz --dry-run

 # Publish package as @latest
-npm publish gentype-*.tgz
+npm publish reanalyze-*.tgz

 # Publish package with @beta tag
-npm publish gentype-*.tgz --tag beta
+npm publish reanalyze-*.tgz --tag beta
 ```

 Consult the [npm publish](https://docs.npmjs.com/cli/publish) documentation for more options.